 How to apply

-- The application will be reviewed by external referees and our Science Committee, which will make a recommendation on whether to fund the project.
+The application will be sent for external review by experts in the field, and then assessed by our Science Committee, which will make a recommendation on funding.

 If you have any questions about your application or our procedures, please contact Dr David Newton at firstname.lastname@example.org.